 One of ten recent appointments, and coinciding with my 7th cycle of chemotherapy it has been a busy couple of weeks.

 During the quiet journey home, I thought about the word he’d used – ‘trauma’ and found myself in tears.

-A year spent in waiting rooms where you are one-of-many can be numbing.
-The departments are filled with countless disorders and scars – the treadmill of treatment a distraction of sorts.
+A year spent in waiting rooms where you are one-of-many is numbing.
+The departments are filled with countless disorders and countless scars – the treadmill of treatment is a distraction of sorts.

-I hadn’t given myself permission to acknowledge what it had been.
+I realised then, that I’d never given myself permission to acknowledge what ‘it’ had been.